-Nest shaped compressed green tea.
+Nest shaped compressed green tea produced in the sheng style.
 Each nest makes tea 3 cups.
 Full bodied with a hint of oak.

 - 1 teaspoon of tea per 8 oz of 212oF water